sfc-gh-cnantasenamat/how_to_accelerate_data_warehouse_migrations_with_snowconvert_ai/README.md

 ### Validation Process

 **Prerequisites:** Data validation requires Python ≥ 3.10 or \< 3.13 to be installed and available in your PATH.
-To verify that Python is available in your PATH, run  python--version in your terminal (or Command Prompt on Windows).
+To verify that Python is available in your PATH, run  `python --version` in your terminal (or Command Prompt on Windows).
 Download Python [here](https://www.python.org/downloads/).

 **Step 1: Environment Setup**